Perpetual war: Causes

+Civil wars are prone to military stalemate which can prolong the war indefinitely.
+A lack of democracy is associated with an increased risk of civil war.

-A lack of democracy in a country can lead to a forever war, as this makes a country more likely to become engulfed in a civil war.
-Politically, forever wars can occur in order to keep money flowing into institutions, such as the military–industrial–congressional complex (MICC).
-Thus, forever wars can serve as domestic political engines.
-The continuous changes in capitalism in globalized markets influences policy makers.
-This, in turn, causes the policy makers to promote policies of continuing and expanding wars.
-As well, forever wars can be used by small armed groups in an attempt to wear down a larger group or country.
-For example, in the aftermath of the 9/11 attacks and the beginning of the war on terror, Al-Qaeda attempted to get the United States involved in a prolonged guerrilla war in Afghanistan, or in other words a forever war.
-The reason for this was to destroy American will to fight such a long war, and ultimately force the United States to not only withdraw from Afghanistan, but from the Middle East as well.
-Thus, forever wars can be started in an attempt to achieve political goals for armed groups.
+Forever wars can occur in order to keep money flowing into institutions, such as the military–industrial–congressional complex (MICC).
+Thus, forever wars can serve as domestic political engines, as policy makers promote policies of continuing and expanding wars.

+Forever wars can be to the benefit of small armed groups, who may achieve political goals by wearing down a larger group or country.
+For example, in the aftermath of the 9/11 attacks and the beginning of the war on terror, Al-Qaeda aimed to involve the United States in a prolonged guerrilla war in Afghanistan, challenging its will to fight such a long war.

 Wars between ethnic or ideological groups can become forever wars, as such wars are harder to end with a negotiated peace deal due to the different interests of the two sides.
-Religious wars may also make it harder since it is often prophesized divinely on both sides that the other must be destroyed.
+An additional barrier may arise in the case of religious wars if one or both parties believe that the other must be destroyed.

-Perpetual war can also stem from financial support for a rebellion or country, such as rebel groups selling illegal products or taxing civilians on one side of the conflict.
-The financial assistance allows rebellion groups to be able to fight longer with more supplies.